pablo14/data-science-live-book/model_performance/gain_lift.md

 First, each case is ordered according to the likelihood of being the less representative class, aka, score value.

-Then `Gain` column accumlates the postive class, for each 10% of rows - `Population` column.
+Then `Gain` column accumulates the positive class, for each 10% of rows - `Population` column.

-So for first row, it can be read as:
+So for the first row, it can be read as:

 _"The first 10 percent of the population, ordered by score, collects 20.86% of total positive cases"_

-For example, if we are sending emails based on this model, and we have budget to reach only **20%** of our users, how many responses we should expect to get?  **Answer: 35.97%**
+For example, if we are sending emails based on this model, and we have a budget to reach only **20%** of our users, how many responses we should expect to get?  **Answer: 35.97%**

 <br>

 ### What about not using a model?

 If we **don't use a model**, and we select randomly 20%, how many users do we have to reach?
 Well, 20%.
-That is the meaning of the **dashed line**, which starts in 0% and ends in 100%.
-Hopefully with the predictive model we'll beat the randomness.
+That is the meaning of the **dashed line**, which starts at 0% and ends at 100%.
+Hopefully, with the predictive model we'll beat the randomness.

 The **Lift** column represents the ratio, between the `Gain` and the _gain by chance_.
-Taking as an example the Population=20%, the model is **1.8 times better** than randomness :muscle:💪.
+Taking as an example the Population=20%, the model is **1.8 times better** than randomness 💪.

 <br>

 ### Using the cut point :scissors:

-What value of the score reaches 30% of population?
+What value of the score reaches 30% of the population?
 Answer: `0.56`

 The cut point allows us to segment the data.